abpframework/abp/docs/en/solution-templates/microservice/adding-new-applications.md

 ## Docker Configuration for Prometheus

 If you want to monitor the new application with Prometheus when you debug the solution, you should add the new application to the `prometheus.yml` file in the `etc/docker/prometheus` folder.
-You can copy the configurations from the existing microservices and modify them according to the new application.
+You can copy the configurations from the existing applications and modify them according to the new application.
 Below is an example of the `prometheus.yml` file for the `WebPublic` application.

 ```yml
   - job_name: 'webpublic'